Varicose Veins Vs Spider Veins

 Spider veins rarely cause symptoms, though they are occasionally linked to minor itching and burning.
 However, varicose veins can lead to other medical complications.

-Risk Factors of Varicose veins and spider veins:
+Risk Factors of Varicose Veins and Spider Veins:

 However, the two types of veins share many similar risk factors.
-You are more at risk for developing visible veins if you are older than age 50, have a family member who has varicose or spider veins, are undergoing hormonal changes, pregnant, or obese.
+You are more at risk for developing visible veins if you are older than age 50, have a family member who has varicose or spider veins, are undergoing hormonal changes, are pregnant, or are obese.

 While spider veins and varicose veins are similar in the cause, there are some differences that may make you want to have varicose veins treated first, if you are facing that decision.
 Both conditions are the result of blood backing up in the veins and causing them to become enlarged and visible through the skin.